SysSurge/vera/README.md

 * Performance counters.
 * Trace logs.

+### Forums
+* Easy to create forums with pre-made templates.
+* Social features like user voting and post favouring.
+* Administrate all forum comments from one central location UI.

 ### Social features
 * Users can vote up & down in forums, these actions affect the user's *social score*.
 * Favouring forum posts affect the user's *social score*.